irulast/chia_crypto_utils/bin/README.md

 ## Create Wallet With PlotNFT

-Use this command to create a wallet with a new plotNFT and register it with a pool:
+Use this command to create a wallet with a new plotNFT and register it with a pool.
+To create a self-pooling plotNFT, omit the pool-url parameter.

 ```console
 dart bin/chia_crypto_utils.dart Create-WalletWithPlotNFT --full-node-url <FULL_NODE_URL> --faucet-request-url <FAUCET_URL> --faucet-request-payload '{"address": "SEND_TO_ADDRESS", "amount": 0.0000000001}' --pool-url <POOL_URL>